JohnMansell/winding_number/README.md

 - GTX 1060
 - Intel 6700k

-### Install SFML Library
+### :exclamation: Install SFML Library
-> :exclamation:  SFML Library
-> An additional library (SFML) was added to enable visualization of the polygons and points.
+An additional library (SFML) was added to enable visualization of the polygons and points.
-> The SFML library can be downloaded and installed [here](https://www.sfml-dev.org/download.php).
+The SFML library can be downloaded and installed [here](https://www.sfml-dev.org/download.php).
-> Or through the terminal :
+Or through the terminal :

 ```shell
 # Fedora